Dealing with Money in Argentina: Cash, Credit Cards, and Change

 To save on ATM fees in Argentina, don’t use them 😜

-ATM’s are abundant in most major cities and accept all types of debit and credit cards.
+ATMs are abundant in most major cities and accept all types of debit and credit cards.

-Even though travelers now get the MEP rate using their card, budget conscience travelers to Argentina still avoid ATM’s if adverse to losing money.
+Even though travelers now get the MEP rate using their card, budget-conscience travelers to Argentina still avoid ATMs if adverse to losing money.

-Argentina’s ATMs are know for their, ‘Low Withdrawals limits — High Fees.’
-So when accessing money from a foreign bank account in Argentina not only do you get less than the Blue Rate but lots of your money is eaten by fee.
+So when accessing money from a foreign bank account in Argentina up to twenty or thirty percent of your money is eaten by fees.

 ATM withdrawals are limited to a maximum of about U.S. $82-$200 per transaction for most banks, and only two withdrawals per day are permitted, so using ATMs proves impractical.